MBCProject/mbc-markdown/impact/denial-of-service.md

 Endpoint denial of service behaviors are captured by the [Endpoint Denial of Service](https://attack.mitre.org/techniques/T1499/) technique.

-The subsequently defined ATT&CK technique [Network Denial of Service](https://attack.mitre.org/techniques/T1498/) is related to this MBC behavior.
+The related [Network Denial of Service](https://attack.mitre.org/techniques/T1498/) ATT&CK technique was defined subsequent to this MBC behavior.

 Malware Examples
 ----------------